dnyanesh727github/Practice-demo/README.md

 # Practice-demo
-This is Collection of Practiced Programs.
+This is a Collection of Practiced Programs.
+Author- Dnyanesh Nimbalkar